 - The officer greets the driver and asks the location they left and their destination.
 They check for visual signs of intoxication.
 These include bloodshot eyes, flushed face, slurred speech, smell of alcohol, and repetitive statements.
 If the officer determines the driver is not intoxicated, the driver is released.

 - If suspicion is raised, the driver and passengers exit the vehicle and the officer drives the car into a designated lot.

 - The officer administers sobriety field tests on the driver while the passengers wait in a coned-off area.
 If the driver fails, the officer reads them their rights, they are taken to have their blood drawn, and they are arrested.

 Police officers are trained to identify even small amounts of alcohol, and they use evidence they find to move drivers to the next level of sobriety testing, which is a blood alcohol content (BAC) breath or blood test.

 3. In Pennsylvania, the Severity of DUI Punishment is Increasing

 This year, the Pennsylvania government increased the use of interlock devices for DUI offenders.
 An interlock device requires the driver to test their BAC levels before starting their car.
 If their BAC is too high, the car will not start.

 In the past, the device was only required for repeat DUI offenders.
-This May, Governor Tom Wolf signed a new bill into law that requires interlock devices for first time offenders who had BACs of 1.0 or higher at time of arrest.
+This May, Governor Tom Wolf signed a new bill into law that requires interlock devices for first-time offenders who had BACs of 1.0 or higher at the time of arrest.
 Since the legal BAC limit is .08, this puts most offenders in the 1.0 or higher realm.
 The new requirement will affect an estimated 90 percent of DUI arrests.